Effective Date: 19 April 2022

 We will not share your information with any third parties for the purposes of direct marketing.

 We use data processors who are third parties who provide elements of services for us.
 For example, we may use a shipping company to send you materials in the post and to do so we will need to pass on to them your name and address.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.
+You can find out more about these third parties in the table below.

 In some circumstances we are legally obliged to share information, for example under a court order.
 In any other scenario, we’ll satisfy ourselves that we have a lawful basis on which to share the information and document our decision making.